10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-our strategies, plans, objectives and goals;
+our growth strategies, plans, objectives and goals;

 the market demand for the products offered on our online marketplace, including vintage, antique, and contemporary furniture, home décor, jewelry, watches, art, and fashion, new and authenticated luxury design products in general, and the online market for these products;